-Celebrities, reality TV stars and firefighters heading to Scarborough for charity football match
+Celebrities, Reality TV Stars and Firefighters heading to Scarborough for charity football match

-This charity provides essential support to premature and sick newborns by supplying Neonatal Units across the country with critical equipment, including incubators and breastfeeding pumps.
-The match will take place at the Scarborough Sports Village Stadium from 1:30pm to 3pm, with turnstiles opening at 1pm.
+This charity provides essential support to premature and sick new-borns by supplying Neonatal Units across the country with critical equipment, including incubators and breastfeeding pumps.
+The match will take place at the Scarborough Sports Village Stadium from 1:30 PM to 3:00 PM, with turnstiles opening at 1:00 PM.

 Organiser Jamie Wadlow said the game is played in a Soccer Aid kind of atmosphere and they have now built up their own celebrity team to play in various fundraising matches.